zrmacc/RareEventsMeta/Simulations/Cluster Scripts/README.md

 # Cluster scripts

-Contains files to run on the Niagara cluster.
+Contains example to run on the Niagara cluster.

+You will need to change the file to ci_sim and also change the email account.